Alloy demonstration templates

 class)

-The Alloy templates use the two latter approaches extensively.
-Partly because a view component is not really needed for many of the blocks in Alloy.
-As a result, the /Views/Shared folder contains a lot of views, which makes it difficult to find a specific one.
-Therefore, the templates feature a custom view location expander, SiteViewLocationExpander
+The Alloy templates use the two latter approaches extensively, partly because you do not need a view component for many of the blocks in Alloy.
+As a result, the /Views/Shared

 Content area rendering